Oba Femi

-Isaac Odugbesan (born April 22, 1998) is a Nigerian professional wrestler and former shot putter.
-He is signed to WWE, where he performs on the NXT brand under the ring name Oba Femi.
-He is a former one-time NXT Champion as well as a former one-time and longest reigning NXT North American Champion.
+Torioluwa Oshiumi Isaac Odugbesan (born April 22, 1998) is a Nigerian professional wrestler.
+He is signed to WWE, where he performs on the Raw brand under the ring name Oba Femi and is the incumbent King of the Ring.
+He is a former two-time NXT Champion, and a former one-time NXT North American Champion.
+He also retired Brock Lesnar, by defeating him in his final match.

-Born in Lagos, Odugbesan competed in track and field during his high school and college years.
-After signing with the WWE in 2021 through its NIL program, Obugbesan won the 2023 NXT Men's Breakout Tournament and 2024 Men's Iron Survivor Challenge.

-Early life and track and field
+Early life

-Isaac Odugbesan was born in Lagos on April 22, 1998, the son of Maria and Niyi Odugbesan.
+Isaac Odugbesan was born in Lagos and is the son of Maria and Niyi Odugbesan.
 He has been a fan of professional wrestling since the age of six, with Triple H and The Undertaker being his favorite wrestlers.
-Odugbesan attended the University of Lagos, studying studio art and winning ten shot put medals in the Nigerian University Games Association during his freshman season in 2016.
+Odugbesan attended the University of Lagos, where he won ten shot put medals in the Nigerian University Games Association during his freshman season in 2016.

-In the fall of 2017, he relocated to the United States to attend Middle Tennessee State University on a track and field scholarship, being named Conference USA Male Freshmen of the Year and an outdoor first-team All-USA selection.
-Odugbesan transferred to the University of Alabama in 2019, where he won the shot put title at the SEC Indoor Track and Field Championships in 2021 and 2022, also winning the outdoor title the year prior.
-He officially graduated in May 2022 with a degree in visual arts.
+In the fall of 2017, Odugbesan relocated to the United States to attend Middle Tennessee State University on a track and field scholarship, being named Conference USA Male Freshmen of the Year and an outdoor first-team All-USA selection.
+Odugbesan transferred to the University of Alabama in 2019, where he majored in studio arts and won the shot put title at the SEC Indoor Track and Field Championships in 2021 and 2022, also winning the outdoor title the year prior.
+He graduated in May 2022 with a degree in visual arts.